wp-plugins/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget to one of your widget areas and select the Widget Block to show.

 == Changelog ==

+= 2.3.3 =
+* Added: Italian translations, thanks to [Tiziano D'Angelo](http://www.dangelos.it/)
+* Improved: Code loading
+* Improved: added empty index.php files to prevent directory listings
+* Improved: all default WordPress' post filters are now applied to the widget content as well.

 = 2.3.2 - November 8, 2013 =
 * Improved: When `show_title` is false, (empty) title tags will not be displayed.